Mail Code: 94305-2160

 HUMBIO 112.
 Conservation Biology: A Latin American Perspective.
 3 Units.

-The biological interdependence of humans and plants, particularly the ways in which people and plants have imposed selection pressures and ecological change on one another.
-Topics include evolution and basic plant structure; plant characteristics and genetic variants allowing domestication; effects of plant domestication on human biology; plants in traditional and contemporary diets; and human influences on plant biology through genetic manipulation and environmental change.
-Class meetings center on discussing journal articles.
+The intertwined biologies of humans and plants, particularly the ways in which people and plants have imposed selection pressures and ecological change on one another.
+Topics include evolution and basic plant structure; plant domestication; effects of agriculture on human health and physiology; plants in traditional and contemporary diets; and human influences on plant biology through genetic manipulation and environmental change.
+Class meetings center on journal articles.
+Final project includes written and multimedia presentations.
+Prerequisites: Human Biology Core or equivalent or consent of instructor.

 The changing epidemiological environment.
 How human-induced environmental changes, such as global warming, deforestation and land-use conversion, urbanization, international commerce, and human migration, are altering the ecology of infectious disease transmission, and promoting their re-emergence as a global public health threat.
 Case studies of malaria, cholera, hantavirus, plague, and HIV.